ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel458CN/connectivity_guide.rst.txt

     This field is required and represents the IP address and port number of the SMTP server to which VIRTEL sends outgoing mail.

 Local ident
     The IP address and port number on which VIRTEL listens for incoming mail.
-For details of how to code this field, refer to “Local ident” under the heading :ref:`“Line Parameters”,<#_bookmark13>`.
+For details of how to code this field, refer to “Local ident” under the heading *Line Parameters*.

 Description
     The sender name generated in outgoing e-mails.
 Not used for incoming e-mails.